 - Monitor media for ‘blame the victim’ and voyeuristic coverage

 - Prosecute human traffickers and increase services for victims

-Objective: Enact sensible gun control laws that outlaw assault weapons and make guns of all types less accessible
+- Common Sense Gun Control: Enact sensible gun control laws that outlaw assault weapons and make guns of all types less accessible.

 - Increase funding for mental health services